Campus Employment/ Federal Work-Study

-Students are not guaranteed a work-study position by virtue of being offered work-study in their financial aid award.
-All students must apply for on-campus jobs by submitting a resume and cover letter on HamNET, and then the Student Employment Office will forward their materials to the hiring department.
-The department will then contact students they would like to interview.
-During the hiring process, each department will give preference to students who were issued work-study as a portion of their financial aid award.
-If you have questions, please contact the Student Employment Office at firstname.lastname@example.org.
+All students must apply for on-campus jobs by submitting a resume and cover letter on Handshake, and then the Student Employment Office will forward their materials to the hiring department.
+The department will contact students they would like to interview.
+During the hiring process, each department will give preference to students who were issued campus employment/federal work-study as a portion of their financial aid award.
+Students are not guaranteed a position by virtue of being offered campus employment/federal work-study in their financial aid award.
+If you have questions, please contact the Student Employment Office at email@example.com.

 Earning Your Campus Employment/Federal Work-Study

 - Campus employment is not paid in advance or reflected on your student bill.
 Income is earned via a bi-weekly paycheck based on the number of hours worked and the pay rate for the position.

 - A student may earn more (or less) than the amount of campus employment they were awarded.
 Campus employment may not exceed 20 hours per week.

 - Income is typically used to pay for non-billable educational expenses (such as books and travel to and from campus).